What the Motoscape Banger Rally is…

-- Jet 2 to Edinburgh, Leeds Bradford, and Manchester
+- Jet 2 to Birmigham, Edinburgh, Leeds Bradford, and Manchester

-- Easyjet to Bristol, Edinburgh, Manchester, London Gatwick and Luton
+- Easyjet to Belfast, Bristol, Edinburgh, Liverpool, Manchester, London Gatwick and Luton

 Venice (Treviso) 28 miles away to UK

-- Ryanair to East Midlands, Leeds Bradford and London Stanstead
+- Ryanair to East Midlands, Edinburgh and Manchester

 Verona 100 miles away to UK

-- Jet 2 to Edinburgh, Leeds Bradford and Manchester
+- Jet 2 to Birmingham, East Midlands, Edinburgh, Leeds Bradford, Manchester and Stanstead

 - Ryanair to Birmingham and London (Stanstead)